kmith/template_example/README.rst

 Inputs
 ======

 If the example requires arguments to be input to the application to get the expected results then this information should be set in a file named *arguments.cmake* inside a directory named *inputs*.
-The documentation needs to state which arguments result in the expected results.
+The documentation should also state which arguments must be passed to the application to get the expected results.

 Remember
 ========